People use Google across different devices in all sorts of contexts. This guide to Search ads will help you create messaging that reflects your brand.

 We’ve found that a compelling call to action on one device tends to be compelling on other devices as well.
 Your ad text should highlight why you have what a user is looking for.
 Find what’s most compelling about your business and build your ads around that insight.

-Here’s an important consideration: tie creatives to your keywords.
+Here’s an important consideration: tie creative messages to your keywords.
 You want to indicate that you have what someone is looking for by speaking directly to their search term.

-Customising the experience for mobile users can still be a good thing, though.
+Customising the experience for mobile users can still be a good thing though.
 Direct them to pages of your site that deliver a great experience through mobile-specific URLs.
-And if you know about any calls to action or offers that work particularly well on mobile devices, take advantage of ad customisers to speak directly to mobile users.

 Be mindful of your character limits

-You have three 30-character headlines, two 90-character descriptions, and two 15-character URL path fields.
+You have 30-character headlines, 90-character descriptions and 15-character URL path fields.
 Use that space creatively.
 Include deeper messaging that focuses on what you and your users care about.
-Longer headlines increase the clickable space of your text ads, but try to create headlines that are a variety of lengths.
+Longer headlines increase the clickable space of your Search ads, but try to create headlines that are a variety of lengths.
 You might find that shorter headlines perform better for people already searching for your brand.
 And it’s more likely that you’ll show all three possible headlines if a headline or two are shorter than the limits.
 Test what works for your account along with different types of keywords within your account.

 Don’t underestimate the value of your path fields.
 The URL that’s visible in a text ad is an important indication of where a user should expect to end up.
 Adding descriptive path fields gives a user confidence that she’ll find what she’s looking for when she arrives at your site.